swcarpentry/git-novice/_episodes/06-ignore.md

 ~~~
 The following paths are ignored by one of your .gitignore files:
 a.dat
-Use -f if you really want to add them.
+hint: Use -f if you really want to add them.
+hint: Turn this message off by running
+hint: "git config advice.addIgnoredFile false"
 ~~~
 {: .output}